Pulkovo Aviation Enterprise Flight 612: Investigation

-The MAK final report concluded:The cause of the crash was the aircraft being flown in manual flight mode with excessive angles of attack causing a stall with a subsequent transition to a flat spin and collision with the ground at high vertical speed.
+The IAC final report concluded:The cause of the crash was the aircraft being flown in manual flight mode with excessive angles of attack causing a stall with a subsequent transition to a flat spin and collision with the ground at high vertical speed.
 The flight manual and crew training programs did not provide instruction on manual pitch control and pitch trim during high-altitude flight.
-The lack of appropriate simulators contributed to the crew’s lack of ability.
+The lack of appropriate simulators contributed to the crew's lack of ability.
 While avoiding areas of thunderstorms and turbulence, the crew allowed the aircraft to enter pitch oscillations exceeding the angle of attack operational range.
 Lack of control over speed and not following the Flight Manual to prevent and recover from a stall and poor crew resource management allowed the situation to escalate into a catastrophic one.

 Victims

 There were 160 passengers and 10 crew members aboard the aircraft.
 Among the passengers, 115 were adults and 45 were children under 12 years old.
 Among the adults, eight were over 60 (including a 92-year-old woman who flew with her grandson, his wife and two great-grandchildren).
 Earlier reports by the media and by the airline indicated that 159 passengers were on the flight, 39 children under 12 and six infants under two years of age.
 Some other sources reported that the plane was carrying 171 people.
 Authorities could not explain this apparent discrepancy with the numbers and asked the public to wait for expert analysis to be completed.

 The Russian Ministry of Emergency Situations published a list of passengers travelling on Flight 612.
 Of 159 people, 20 were travelling to Norilsk through Saint Petersburg, and three to Murmansk.
 Most of the passengers were families travelling back from vacations with children.

 Five passengers had multiple citizenship in addition to Russian (one from the Netherlands, two from Germany, one from France and one from Finland).

-Ukraine held a national day of mourning for the people killed in the crash on Wednesday, August 23, and shifted celebration of its 15th Independence Day from August 24 to August 26.
-Russia held a national day of mourning on Thursday, August 24, 2006.
+Ukraine held a national day of mourning for the people killed in the crash on August 23, and shifted celebration of its 15th Independence Day from August 24 to August 26.
+Russia held a national day of mourning on August 24, 2006.